zhangli-abcd/BGP-Path-Scheduling/draft-zzd-idr-sr-policy-schedulingl.md

 ## Network with Frequent Topology Changes

 There are also some time-variant network cases that topology changes frequently.
-This is very typical when the number of network entities is very large (For example, a Dynamic Reachability network with hundreds or thousands of nodes).
+This is very typical when the number of network entities is very large.
+(For example, a Dynamic Reachability network with hundreds or thousands of nodes).
 In this kind of time-variant network, a path form one network entity to another changes frequently, sometimes it can only be maintained for a few minutes or seconds.

-Considering that there are multiple paths in a network that computed by the controller, the SR Policies with candidate paths may be advertised to the headend every few seconds.
-It poses great changeling to the network controller.
-However, using schedule information could advertise several paths once, which greatly mitigate the pressure of network controllers.
+Considering that there are multiple paths in a network that are computed by the controller, the SR Policies with candidate paths may be advertised to the headend every few seconds.
+It poses great challenge to the network controller.
+However, scheduled information could advertise several paths once, which greatly mitigate the pressure on network controllers.

 # Schedule Information in SR Policy